Niranjan-Kumar-Singh/TechnoHacksInternship/README.md

 # TechnoHacksInternship
-It is an Internship repository regarding Web Development.
+It is an Internship repository of Web Development in which I have tried to make some projects.